trevrobb/Exercise-02c-Explosions-and-Enemy/README.md

 	queue_free()
   ```

-in res://Player/Player.gd
+In res://Player/Player.gd
-  - Create a variable for Explosion_Ship.
-Load the res://Effects/Explosion_Ship.tscn scene into the Explosion_Ship variable
+  - Create a variable for Explosion.
+Load the res://Effects/Explosion.tscn scene into the Explosion variable
   - Create a variable health.
 Initialize health to 10
   - Create a new function called damage (it should accept a parameter d):
   ```